davidfcarr/rsvpmaker/README.txt

 == Changelog ==

+= 12.1 =

+* QR code can be displayed as part of the RSVPMaker Date Block component.
+Toggle it on in the block settings if it's manually added to the body of the event post.
+Or display it in an ad hoc fashion by adding ?qr=1 to the end of the url.
+* Separate QR code block now allows you to put "home" in the url field as a shortcut for the home page url, "permalink" for the permalink for the post/page/event document, or a specific url.
+* Added a couple of patterns for event listings, including one with the QR code embedded.

 = 12.0.9 =

-* QR Code generator based on https://sourceforge.net/projects/phpqrcode/ for permalink or specified address
+* QR Code generator based on https://sourceforge.net/projects/phpqrcode/ for permalink or specified address.
+QR codes are saved as downloadable images that can be used in print promotions.

 = 12.0.8 =